touhouworldcup/thprac/README.md

 Saving replays mid-game is not supported due to technical limitations.
 As per the thprac 2.0.8.3 manual:
 > Because of how these games were programmed, adding this feature would be quite troublesome, so currently there's no direct solution to this.

-However, TH06 now supports this functionality, albeit with quirks.
+However, EoSD now supports this functionality, albeit with quirks.

 Note: replays saved mid-game do not return to the title screen after the save point.

 ---